juliustheodor/mf2garch/README.md

 <img src="figures/TimeSeries.png" width="50%" />

 Alternatively, you can plot the news-impact-curve for the estimated model.
 Following Engle and Ng (1993), we use the NIC to illustrate how the conditional volatility is updated in response to new information.
-The NICs are standardized such that news impact is zero for r_t = 0 and presented as annualized volatilities (see equation (10) in Conrad & Engle (2025)).
+The NIC is presented in term of annualized volatilities (see equation (10) in Conrad & Engle (2025)).
 The following function provides a figure for the NIC:
 ```matlab
 [ r, NIC] = mf2_garch_nic(Z, h, tau, foptions, coeff);
 ```